Providing loving care to young children helps them to be mentally healthy.

 - Can your child stay focused on one thing?

-- Is your child able to stop himself from doing something that is not allowed?
-Does your child put effort into things he does?
+- Is your child able to stop themself from doing something that is not allowed?
+Does your child put effort into things they do?

 - How stressed does your child become when change happens?